 When idling after the engine is started in cold weather, increase the engine rpm from 1000 to 1200 rpm.
-This increase in RPM will warm up the engine more quickly.
+This idling will warm up the engine more quickly.
 Maintaining an elevated low idle speed for extended periods will be easier with the installation of a hand throttle.
-The engine should not be "raced" in order to speed up the warm-up process.
+The engine should not be "raced" to speed up the warm-up process.

-While the engine is idling, the application of a light load (parasitic load) will assist in achieving the minimum operating temperature.
-The minimum operating temperature is 82 °C (179.6 °F).
+While the engine is idling, the application of a light load (parasitic load) will help in achieving the minimum operating temperature.
+The minimum operating temperature is 80° C (176° F).